-SUSI for Scholars is an intensive post-graduate level academic program with integrated study tours for the purpose of providing university faculty and other scholars the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
+Study of the United States Institutes (SUSI) for Scholars is an intensive post-graduate level academic program with integrated study tours for experienced university faculty and other related professionals.to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of SUSI is to strengthen curricula and enhance the quality of teaching about the United States in academic institutions around the world.

 - Contemporary American Literature

 - The Institute on Contemporary American Literature provides a multinational group of up to 18 foreign university faculty and scholars with a deeper understanding of U.S. society and culture, past and present, through an examination of contemporary American (U.S.) literature.
 Its purpose is twofold: to explore contemporary American writers and writing in a variety of genres; and to suggest how the themes explored in those works reflect larger currents within contemporary U.S. society and culture.
 The program explores the diversity of the American literary landscape, examining how major contemporary writers, schools, and movements reflect the traditions of the U.S. literary canon.
 At the same time, the program exposes participants to writers who represent a departure from that tradition, and who are establishing new directions for American literature.